Bahrain-SEB-15/react-hoot-front-end/build-a-loading-screen/README.md

   <span class="subhead">Build a Loading Screen</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will be able create a reusable loading screen component.
+**Learning objective:** By the end of this lesson, students will be able to create a reusable loading screen component.

 ## Overview

 In this lesson, we'll build a reusable loading screen component.
-Our loading screen will make use of a decorative banner included in your visual assets.
+Our loading screen will use a decorative banner that is included in your visual assets.

-A component like this is useful anytime you are fetching data from your server, as the information is not immediately available to render.
+A component like this is useful when fetching data from your server, as the information is not immediately available to render.
 With a loading screen, we can give our users a visual indication that the content is forthcoming.
 Making the loading screen its own component, complete with styling, makes it easier to include wherever needed in our application.
 Additionally, componentizing the loading screen can be helpful if you ever wish to incorporate animations.

 ## Build and style the component